sachinsenal0x64/fixarr/README.md

 - 🐟 JELLYFIN BACKUP (⭕ in progress)
 - ❄ EMBY BACKUP (⭕ in progress)
 - ⏬ MOVIE & TV SEACHER (⭕ in progress)

+- 💎 FALLBACK SERVERS  (IF RENAME PROCESS FAIL ITS TRY OTHER SOURCES TO SCRAP CORRECT NAME  THIS API IS PRIVATE ONLY AVAILABLE IN [RELEASES](https://github.com/sachinsenal0x64/FIXARR/releases) BUT ITS ALSO HAVE IN SOURCE CODE WITHOUT API KEY AND ENDPOINTS BTW IF YOUR DEVELOPER YOU CAN REPLACE WITH IMDB API)

 <br>